Food

 - prevention of contamination food for human consumption.

-- prohibition and prevention of sale or offering for sale of food and articles for food for human consumptions, living animals, materials or articles which are diseased otherwise unfit for human consumptions.
+- prohibition and prevention of sale or offering for sale of food and articles for food for human consumption, living animals, materials or articles which are diseased or otherwise unfit for human consumption.

-Regulations may also be made protecting the interests of consumers including in particular obligations requiring a person who operating retail, restaurant, or catering businesses to provide information of the country of origin of meat sold.
+Regulations may also be made protecting the interests of consumers, including in particular obligations requiring a person who operates retail, restaurant, or catering businesses to provide information about the country of origin of meat sold.

 The Minister for Health may prescribe standards in respect of food and services.
 Regulations may be made regarding